minhae0516/computational-neuroscience/neural_compuation_cost.md

 1) **physical energy consumption**, e.g., the number of spikes in the population of neurons

-2) **conceptual distance**, e.g., behavior habit requires less amount of brain energy to come up with your decision.
+2) **conceptual distance**, e.g., behavior habit requires less amount of brain energy to come up with the decision.
 (Minhae's question: Can we connect this to predictive coding?)
 - [Anderson, John R. "Is human cognition adaptive?."
 Behavioral and Brain Sciences 14.3 (1991): 471-485.](http://act-r.psy.cmu.edu/wordpress/wp-content/uploads/2013/09/Anderson91.pdf)
 - Tom Griffths (Princeton Univ, Psychology Dep.): https://psych.princeton.edu/person/tom-griffiths